chentyke/NotionIMG/README.md

 - `GET /`: Welcome message
 - `GET /images`: List all images from the Notion database
-- `GET /image/{image_id}`: Get a specific image by its block ID (redirects to the actual image URL)
+- `GET /image/{image_id}`: Get a specific image by its block ID

-## Usage

-1. Store images in your Notion database
-2. Access the `/images` endpoint to get a list of all available images
-3. Use the `/image/{image_id}` endpoint to access specific images
+- `GET /pages`: List all pages from the Notion database
+- `GET /page/{page_id}`: Get a specific page content

 ## Notes

 - The image URLs from Notion are temporary and expire after a certain time
-- Make sure your Notion database has a "type" property that can be used to filter images
+- Make sure your Notion database has the following properties:

-## Features

-### Code Block Features
-- Syntax highlighting for various programming languages
-- One-click code copying
-  - Hover over any code block to reveal a "Copy" button in the top-right corner
-  - Click to copy the code to your clipboard
-  - Visual feedback confirms successful copy operation
+  - "type" (Select): Used to filter content types (page, image, file)
+  - "Back" (Select): Optional, controls back button visibility
+  - "Hidden" (Select): Optional, controls page visibility in listings